Chart Color Schemes

 Health performance in Goulburn is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Goulburn faces significant health challenges, as indicated by its health data.
+Goulburn faces significant health challenges, as indicated by health data.

-Both younger and older age groups experience high prevalence rates for common health conditions.
-Approximately 51% of Goulburn's total population (~13,447 people) have private health cover, slightly lower than the average SA2 area.
-The most prevalent medical conditions are arthritis (affecting 11.1% of residents) and mental health issues (9.6%).
-Conversely, 60.5% of residents report having no medical ailments, compared to 61.3% in Rest of NSW.
-Goulburn has a lower proportion of seniors aged 65 and over at 20.4% (5,368 people), compared to 21.7% in Rest of NSW.
-The health outcomes among seniors largely mirror those of the general population.
+Both younger and older age groups have notable prevalence of common health conditions.
+The rate of private health cover is approximately 51% of the total population (~13,447 people), slightly lower than the average SA2 area.
+The most prevalent medical conditions are arthritis (11.1%) and mental health issues (9.6%).
+In comparison, 60.5% of residents report having no medical ailments, compared to 61.3% in Rest of NSW.
+As of 2021, 20.4% of Goulburn's population is aged 65 and over (5,368 people), lower than the 21.7% in Rest of NSW.
+Health outcomes among seniors present challenges broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health